inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section1.md

 ```

 ## Running the Base Case
+To speed up the dataset generation process, we aim to avoid relying on high-performance, expensive machines to reduce runtime.
+Instead, our primary acceleration strategy is to leverage the ability to run a large number of machines in parallel.

+For this reason, we focus on using instances with a strong cost-performance ratio — such as the **c2d cloud machine family**.
-Below is the code required to run this SPlisHSPlasH simulation using the Inductiva API.

-In this example, we're using a `c2d-highcpu-4` cloud machine equipped with 4 virtual CPUs (vCPUs).
+To get started, the code below runs a single simulation of this base case using the Inductiva API.
+In this example, we're using a `c2d-highcpu-4` cloud machine, which is equipped with 4 virtual CPUs (vCPUs).

 ```python
 import inductiva